DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 - For right now, since we don't have optimized building assets, the designers are going to have to do a bit of their own optimization.
 	- FOR NOW, we should do a hard limit on the number of Game Objects AND a hard face count limit for the buildings

+### Other
+-
 - Weapon balancing
 	- TTK is hard to gauge since there's no variability(?)
 		- Missing introduces variability
 			- Magazine and reload time introduces variability
 			- TTK numbers are based on NOT MISSING.
 So he can go in and re-tune them
 		- There's also too little feedback for getting a hit
 		- Sound, ui element
 			- If we do a sfx, limit the sounds per second
 			- Look at Halo Infinite as a reference
 			- Cant tell if the shots are actually landing
 			- Call of duty
 			- Apex legends
 		- If we do a critical hit spot, we should do a the head
 		- 1.5x multiplier
 - Sound needs to be balanced.
 Shbeeb was getting earfucked
 - Texturing
 - Borderlandsy type.
 We needa go back and redo the textures